Jonathas2127/NYCU-Computer-Vision-2025-Spring-HW3/README.md

 Name: 陳宣澔

 ## Introduction
-This project implements an instance segmentation pipeline for microscopic cell images using Mask R-CNN.
-The model is built on top of PyTorch's torchvision library and uses a ResNet-50 FPN backbone to detect and segment individual cell instances across four classes.
-The input images and ground-truth masks are preprocessed with Albumentations, and training is conducted over 50 epochs with a focus on optimizing segmentation quality and generalization.
-Optional extensions include center and boundary map supervision for enhanced spatial understanding.
+This project implements an instance segmentation model using Mask R-CNN with a ResNet-50 + FPN backbone to detect and segment cell instances from microscopy images.
+The goal is to accurately identify multiple object classes and their masks in biomedical images.
+I leverage pre-trained weights from torchvision to accelerate convergence and improve generalization.
+The training pipeline includes robust data augmentation, proper target formatting, and support for optional auxiliary supervision (e.g., center and boundary maps).
+The best-performing model achieves significant improvements in accuracy by switching from the ResNet-50 v2 to the v1 backbone.

 ## How to install
 I run train.py on Kaggle Notebooks.